tlylt/from-the-future/README.md

+### Motivation

-A simple and easy way to add & view random advices from NUS SOC students, to anyone who is interested...
+A simple and easy way to add & view random advices from NUS SOC students to freshmen.

+### Work in progress

+It is still a work in progress, check out the website @ https://tlylt.github.io/from-the-future/